"As a test coordinator, you are not always popular..."

 I think Excel is a wonderful tool, but it does not work for work processes.
 A good tool is important to be able to manage and control the processes.
 Within Municipality of Apeldoorn, for example, we work with a suite for the social domain.
 This is very complex, partly due to the many users.
 Eventually, functional management threw more and more complex spreadsheets at me.
 That was really no longer feasible.
 Just imagine, 25 testers with their own test cases, different tabs with sub-tabs for defects, bi-daily meetings etc. That was just not possible anymore.

 Functional management had already knocked on my door a few times with a test management tool.
-We were not ready yet.
-You will first have to map out the test process properly.
-It may be that not every domain in your organisation is at the same level of maturity as regards the testing process.
+We weren't ready yet.
+You will have to map out the test process properly first.
+For example, it may be that not every domain in your organization is at the same maturity level in terms of the testing process.
 That had to be sorted out first.
-When we finally got that far, we chose a tool.
+When we finally got to that point, we chose a tool.
 However, it turned out that this tool could not deliver.
 For example, we could not register defects .
 We then continued our search and ended up at Testersuite.

 "If you take big steps, you will be seen as a nuisance."